argoproj/argo-events/docs/tutorials/06-trigger-conditions.md

         curl -d '{"message":"this is my first webhook"}' -H "Content-Type: application/json" -X POST http://localhost:12000/example

-5. You will notice an Argo worklfow with name `group-1-xxxx` is created with following output,
+5. You will notice an Argo workflow with name `group-1-xxxx` is created with following output,

          __________________________